 Setting Description Enable Enable or disable IPv4 with this check box.
 Manual Configure IPv4 manually by entering the IP address, subnet mask, and default gateway.
 A BOOTP server provides the TCP/IP settings.
-At 32-second intervals, the Rack PDU requests network assignment from any BOOTP server: If the Rack PDU receives a valid response, it starts the network services. воотр • If the Rack PDU finds a BOOTP server, but a request to that server fails or times out, the Rack PDU stops requesting network settings until it is restarted. • By default, if previously configured network settings exist, and the Rack PDU receives no valid response to five requests (the original and four retries), it uses the previously configured settings so that it remains accessible.
+At 32-second intervals, the Rack PDU requests network assignment from any BOOTP server: If the Rack PDU receives a valid response, it starts the network services. воотр If the Rack PDU finds a BOOTP server, but a request to that server fails or times out, the Rack PDU stops requesting network settings until it is restarted.
+By default, if previously configured network settings exist, and the Rack PDU receives no valid response to five requests (the original and four retries), it uses the previously configured settings so that it remains accessible.
 Click Next&gt;&gt; to access the BOOTP Configuration page to change the number of retries or the action to take if all retries fail: • Maximum retries: Enter the number of retries that will occur when no valid response is received, or zero (0) for an unlimited number of retries. • If retries fail: Select Use prior settings (the default) or Stop BOOTP request.
-The default setting.
+DHCP The default setting.
 At 32-second intervals, the Rack PDU requests network assignment from any DHCP server.
-DHCP If the Rack PDU receives a valid response, it does not (as previously) require the APC cookie from the DHCP server in order to accept the lease and start the network services. • If the Rack PDU finds a DHCP server, but the request to that server fails or times out, it stops requesting network settings until it is restarted.
-Require vendor specific cookie to accept DHCP Address: By selecting this check box, you can require the DHCP server to provide a cookie which supplies information to the Rack PDU. values for these three settings on the configuration pages generally do not need to be changed: •Client ID: Tass: APC The MAC address of the NMC of the Rack PDU, which uniquely identifies it on the local area network (LAN) ss: The name of the application firmware module
+If the Rack PDU receives a valid response, it does not (as previously) require the APC cookie from the DHCP server in order to accept the lease and start the network services. • If the Rack PDU finds a DHCP server, but the request to that server fails or times out, it stops requesting network settings until it is restarted.
+Require vendor specific cookie to accept DHCP Address: By selecting this check box, you can require the DHCP server to provide a cookie which supplies information to the Rack PDU.

+1. The default values for these three settings on the configuration pages generally do not need to be changed: